Vianesse/Showcase-BankApp/README.md

-# Showcase - see showcase video in main
+# Showcase - see showcase video in main and if interested in the code, please, send request.
 Project-Showcase
 USF Coding Bootcamp Certificate - Two Projects Showcase